Pinterest

 Schnitzel are really just thin cutlets and can be made with just about any kind of meat.
 You can have veal schnitzel (also known as Wiener schnitzel), pork schnitzel (which is most common in Germany), chicken schnitzel, and turkey schnitzel, among many others.
 The meat is pounded thin with a meat tenderizer, then breaded, and fried.

-One of the most popular traditional recipes is German Jägerschnitzel (Hunter's Schnitzel).
-This is Schnitzel served with a most wonderful mushroom sauce.
+One of the most popular traditional recipes is the German recipe for Jägerschnitzel (Hunter's schnitzel).
+This is schnitzel served with a most wonderful mushroom sauce.

 Jägerschnitzel is sometimes made with un-breaded meat, making it a quicker and easier version than the breaded one.

 You choose your fave.
-Mine?
+My favorite German recipe?
 Definitely the breaded version.
 It's German food at its best!

 Top 10 Schnitzel Variations in Germany